 A nursing home abuse lawsuit must be filed in the right court system.
 There are many different courts located throughout the country.

 Further, the lawsuit also must be filed within deadlines known as statutes of limitations.
-You won’t be able to file a lawsuit if the statute of limitations has passed in your case — there’s typically a set limit of a couple of years, but it varies by state.
+You won’t be able to file a lawsuit if the statute of limitations has passed in your case — typically 3 years or less after the injury/death occurred.

 Lawyers can help file the lawsuit in the appropriate court system and within the statute of limitations.